 - Is enrolled in a program of modern foreign language training (please refer to the approved language list above);

 - For Graduate Students: Is engaged in pre-dissertation study, preparation for dissertation research, or, in certain cases, dissertation research abroad, or dissertation writing;

 - For Undergraduate Students: Is enrolled in a program of modern foreign language training at the intermediate or advanced level.

 Please Note: Awards will not be made to native speakers of the language nor those who possess fluency equivalent to educated native speakers in the language for which the award is sought.

 Important FLAS Fellowship Dates:

-- Notifications of awards were sent out at the end of March 2017
+- Notifications of awards will be sent out at the end of March 2017